Lamartio/Glyph/README.md

 }
 ```
-With the definition of `State` and `Dependencies` we can fulfill the type parameters of a `GlyphScope` object.
+With the definition of `State` and `Actions` we can fulfill the type parameters of a `GlyphScope` object.
 Lets fill them in a `typealias` to make the usage simpler.
 Notice that the `Output` parameter still stays variable.
 That will come to use later, but for now you can read it as `State`.
 ```kotlin
 typealias SampleGlyphScope<O> = GlyphScope<ViewGroup, Actions, State, O>
 ```